 Boris Ivancovic, a Customer Success consultant at Microsoft, representing the modern workplace approach.
 He is helping customers achieve the best results possible by using the right digital tools.
 Working for giants such as Microsoft has taught him how to master client communication.

 Andrej Saxon, Team Leader of Sales and Customer Success at LiveAgent.
 A young man with a passion for IT and communications.
 Since 2014, he has been working for Quality Unit, where he takes care of customers with the LiveAgent software and affiliate marketing of Post Affiliate Pro.
-He always wants to bring an excellent experience in every contact with customer, motivate agents working in the LiveAgent, identify the customer’s need and resolve it for in the shortest time as possible.
+He always wants to bring an excellent experience in every contact with customers, motivate agents working in the LiveAgent, identify the customer’s need and resolve it in the shortest time possible.

 Ibby Elattar, Customer Service Manager at Cisco.
 Ibby spent the past seven years managing customer service teams for southern Europe, France, Africa, and the Middle East.
 He firmly believes that impeccable customer service managers should have strong incident management skills and should not hesitate to make quick and proper decisions.